Superintendent's Compendium

 Hitchhiking is not permitted within the park boundary

-North Bridge Visitor Center First Amendment Area:
+First Amendment Areas: North Bridge Visitor Center

-The area begins on the west side in line with the crosswalk, runs 100 feet (length) along the sidewalk, and is 20 feet from the sidewalk.
+The area begins on the west side (viewer’s left) in line with the crosswalk, runs 100 feet (length) along the sidewalk, and is 20 feet from the sidewalk.
 The area is 50 feet deep (top to bottom).
 Individuals or groups using this area must keep a distance of at least 20 feet from the parking lot sidewalk and remain within the boundaries of the designated area while conducting their activity.
 This area, although it is a grass surface, is considered to be the most accessible First Amendment area for those with disabilities due to its proximity to the sidewalk and visitor center.

 The North Bridge Hillside First Amendment Area